International

 Main Political Parties

 Most parties maintain alliances with the two largest ruling parties: the KMT and DPP.
-The most prominent political parties include:
+Only three political parties obtained seats in the Legislative Yuan following the 2023 election:

 - Kuomintang (KMT): centre-right, favours Chinese nationalism